Conformable Scaling and Critical Dynamics: A Unified Framework for Phase Transitions: Numerical fitting and data analysis

+Therefore, $(\tau_{*},\xi_{*})$ act as crossover parameters separating two asymptotic domains: a critical region governed by conformable scaling and a mean-field region governed by conventional GL behavior.
 Thus, the power-law divergence (\ref{eq:xi_power_law}) is recovered with an effective exponent $\nu$ that may vary depending on which term dominates and the value of the conformable parameter $\mu$.

-In fractional generalizations of GL theory, one may therefore consider replacing the usual spatial gradient term $|\nabla\psi|^{2}$ by this deformed expression involving the conformable derivative, leading to a modified scaling law for $\xi(T)$.
+In fractional generalizations of the GL-theory, one may therefore consider replacing the usual spatial gradient term $|\nabla\psi|^{2}$ by this deformed expression involving the conformable derivative, leading to a modified scaling law for $\xi(T)$.

-The experimental data for $H_{c2}(T)$ were extracted from Figure~4 of the classical work by Williamson~\citet{williamson1970bulk}, which presents the behavior of the upper critical field for niobium.
+The experimental data for $H_{c2}(T)$ were extracted from Fig.~4 of the classical work by Williamson \cite{williamson1970bulk}, which presents the behavior of the upper critical field for niobium.
 The experimental points (open circles) were digitized using the \textit{WebPlotDigitizer} tool.

 The original figure displays the data in a dimensionless form, with the vertical axis representing the ratio $-H_{c2}^{2}/\left(dH_{c2}/dt\right)_{t=1}$ as a function of the reduced temperature $t=T/T_{c}$.
-To reconstruct the actual values of $H_{c2}(T)$ in physical units (Tesla), we assumed a functional dependence near the critical transition given by:
+To reconstruct the actual values of $H_{c2}(T)$ in physical units (Tesla), we assumed a functional dependence near the critical transition of the form

-where $H_{c2}(0)$ denotes the extrapolated upper critical field at zero temperature, and $n$ is a fitting exponent.

-The critical temperature was fixed at $T_{c}=9.2\,\text{K}$, consistent with values for pure niobium and in line with the parameters adopted in the literature~\citet{tinkham1996}.

-After conversion, the data were used to fit the empirical model of Eq.~(\ref{eq:Hc2_model}), enabling the subsequent extraction of the temperature dependence of the coherence length $\xi(T)$ through the relation:
+where $H_{c2}(0)$ denotes the extrapolated upper critical field at zero temperature and $n$ is a fitting exponent.
+The critical temperature was fixed at $T_{c}=9.2$ K, consistent with values for pure niobium and in line with the parameters adopted in literature \cite{tinkham1996}.
+After conversion, the data were fitted with the empirical model (\ref{eq:Hc2_model}), enabling the subsequent extraction of the temperature dependence of the coherence length $\xi(T)$ through inversion of relation (\ref{eq:Hc2_xi_relation}), i.e.,